Fighting Stereotypes and Protecting Educational Opportunity

 How you can help

-Invest in Korean Americans in Action or its New York political action fund.
+Invest in Korean Americans in Action or its Keep Politics Out fund.
 Every gift will be matched one to one by a Korean American generous donor up to $100,000.
-Email email@example.com for more information.
+For more information, click here to donate to our “Keep Politics Out” fund by December 31, 2018.

 NYC Department of Education Presentation